OlivierLD/3DPrinting/OpenSCAD/RPiDevBoards/enclosures/README.md

 # Raspberry Pi based fully featured small laptop
 Motivation:
 - I want a laptop
+- I need to bring it with me, _anywhere_
 - Possibly with a Desktop GUI
 - A camera (webcam)
 - Loud-speakers